Are You Eligible for Social Security Disability Benefits?

 Are you uncertain if you qualify for Social Security disability benefits?

 If you are unclear about your Social Security eligibility, you need the guidance and legal leadership of an experienced Social Security law firm.
-At Babut Law Offices, PLLC, we have helped people get financial help since 1991.
+At William C Babut PC, we have helped people get financial help since 1991.

 Many individuals have their initial claims before the Social Security Administration (SSA) denied.
 A denial does not mean that you are not eligible for Disability Insurance Benefits (DIB) or social security income.
 Oftentimes, applications are turned down because the SSA does not believe you have shown enough evidence of a disability.

 Our Team of Michigan Social Security Attorneys is on Your Side

 More than 20 years of law practice has taught us a lot about the many guidelines and requirements for Social Security Disability claims.
 Our Social Security attorneys can organize and present clear-cut evidence of your legitimate disability and explain clearly why you are physically prevented from working.
 Throughout the entire process, you will receive the most compassionate and personalized client commitment we can offer.

 If you have questions about your own Social Security eligibility, or that of a disabled friend or loved one, call us at (517) 768-0187.
 You can benefit from our attorneys’ intimate knowledge of Social Security requirements, rules and regulations.

 Your Eligibility for Social Security